 "You figured less drama, more facts."

 "In a matter of speaking, yes.
 The only difference is the new discussion on Sarek's age and how it may affect the illness.
 They made it clear Sarek is not the geriatric others have made him.
-Also, they reported the Kachides leadership bears no ill will for Sarek's leaving.
+In addition, they reported the Kachides leadership bears no ill will for Sarek's leaving.
 In fact, they encouraged him to do so, saying they had completed the major points.
 Our remaining diplomatic party is doing well despite his absence."

 "All right, that's the logical thoughts.
 Now let's hear the illogical ones."
 She began to protest, and he waved it away.
 "We're not saying you're giving into them.
 We're only saying what would they be if you had them."